aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-charts/create-charts/create-a-column-chart/_index.md

 ---

 ## **Introduction**
 The example below shows how to create an ordinary column chart using Aspose.Slides Cloud.
 A chart is a kind of shape, so you should use [CreateShape](https://apireference.aspose.cloud/slides/#/Shapes/CreateShape) method for this action.
+To import an existing chart from an Excel workbook instead, see [Import a Chart from an Excel Workbook](/slides/import-chart-from-workbook/).
 ### **cURL Example**

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}